CamillaBa/FYS-STK4155_Project_3/README.md

 Unfortunaly, the data used to make figure 2 and 3 is a few Gb in size, and we can not find a good way to upload it.
 Therefore, it is not included.
+If you want to see the rest of the data, feel free to contact me.

 See the methods section in our report for more details on the classes "simple_mlp" and "one_dim_diffusion_eq.py", as well as "momentum_gym".